 Interstitial cystitis ranges in severity from patient to patient, and their symptoms can also differ.
 Here is an overview of symptoms typical for the condition.

-Pain around the urethra, genitals (vulva for women, perineum, testicles, and scrotum for men, who may also find ejaculation causes pain), and even the entire lower pelvic area is the most characteristic symptom of interstitial cystitis, which is abbreviated to IC.
+Pain around the urethra, genitals (vulva for women, perineum, testicles, and scrotum for men, who may also find ejaculation causes pain), and even pain in the entire lower pelvic area is the most characteristic symptom of interstitial cystitis, which is abbreviated to IC.
 Sexual intercourse frequently triggers a pain that lasts for much longer than the sex itself in people with interstitial cystitis.

 Alarming urinary frequency is another important symptom, especially as it is often the first thing patients will notice.
 Some patients will only experience this symptom, and no others, but that's bad enough — you may need to pee more than 50 times a day!
 This particular symptom may be worse either during the day or night for some people.